-Title: Victim of the Poison-for-Profit Ring
+Title: Grocer, victim of the Poison-for-Profit Ring

-Death Date: July 1936
+Death Date: June 29, 1936

 Plot Location: Section 135, Lot 305

 Since three Philadelphia detectives were already investigating similar deaths, this newest report was reviewed with great interest and led them to believe that there was an arsenic murder ring operating in the City of Brotherly Love.
-Philadelphia police and the District Attorney’s Office would be taken on a criminal journey that would include not only poison for profit, but insurance fraud, extortion, seduction and superstition.
+Philadelphia police and the District Attorney’s Office would be taken on a criminal journey that would include not only poison-for-profit, but insurance fraud, extortion, seduction and superstition.
 The characters in this murderous tale are too numerous to list.
-And while each story contained it’s own series of plot twists and turns, the outcome remained the same; someone ended up dead.
+And while each story contained it’s own series of plot twists and turns, the outcome remained the same, someone ended up dead.

 The leaders of this murderous bunch targeted residents of poor Italian neighborhoods, seeking the vulnerable and exploiting their desperate situations for profit.
 Although not substantiated and possibly embellished by the press, several stories were told of wives, unhappy in their marriages, visiting a spiritualist looking for a magical solution to their troubles.
 The spouses were given love potions to fix their marital woes.
 When the potions didn’t work, another offer was made; the use of a magic water containing arsenic which held stronger power, but was potentially fatal.
 Many of the wives knew the substance could be lethal, but opted to continue with the plan.
 Others, who were opposed to possibly killing their husband, were seduced by ring members who then used this information to extort the wives.
-In yet other cases, they resorted to preying on the fear and superstitions of the wives by evoking the “evil eye”, basically frightening the women into participation.
+In yet other cases, they resorted to preying on the fear and superstitions of the wives by evoking the “evil eye,” basically frightening the women into participation.

 No matter what the story, the underlying motive for the murders was the profit received from insurance payments.
 The potential murder victim either already had an insurance policy or one would be written for him prior to the murder, often without his knowledge.
 Once the victim died, the ring would collect a portion of the insurance payout for their assistance.
 Arsenic poisoning was the method of choice because it normally would not be suspected and the resulting death could be attributed to anything from gastroenteritis to pneumonia.
 If a quicker payout was needed, other murder options were also available.
-“Accidental” deaths often resulted in larger policy pay outs.
-While the majority of the murders involved wives, dubbed black widows, the ring offered it’s services to any family member as long as there was a profit to be made.
+“Accidental” deaths often resulted in larger policy pay-outs.
+While the majority of the murders involved wives, dubbed “black widows,” the ring offered it’s services to any family member as long as there was a profit to be made.